Freedom of religion in Morocco: European dominion (1912–1956)

-Independence (1956 – present)
+Independence (1956–present)

-Mohammed V (1956 – 1961)
+Mohammed V (1956–1961)

 Mohammed V would become the first king of independent Morocco following negotiations with France, establishing the country as a constitutional monarchy.
 A constitution was drafted during his reign, although it would not be ratified until 1962, after his death.
 This constitution re-established Islam as the state religion of Morocco, while also according Judaism a privileged status as an integral part of Moroccan society and nominally granting the freedom of religion to people in Morocco.

-Hassan II (1961 – 1999)
+Hassan II (1961–1999)

 Following the establishment of an independent Moroccan state by his father, Hassan II presided over a repressive regime known as the Years of Lead.
 While these decades were primarily known for their political repression, during the 1960s the Baháʼí Faith community in Morocco faced sharp persecution, with several Baháʼí sentenced to prison or executed for their faith.

-Mohammed VI (1999 – present)
+Mohammed VI (1999–present)

 Mohammed VI has generally been described as more liberal than his predecessor, and has enacted reforms to improve the country's human rights record.
 Among these is the introduction of civil law concerning divorce (as opposed to religious law).
 Following the 2003 Casablanca bombings, Morocco engaged in a crackdown against Islamic extremists, arresting thousands, prosecuting 1,200, and sentencing around 900.
 Religious minorities not specially recognized by the government, such as Christians and Baháʼís, continue to face obstacles to religious practice.
 In 2016, a new press code was implemented, removing jail time as a potential punishment for insulting Islam (along with several other types of speech not related to religion), although these acts remain punishable by fines.
 This change is a reform of a press law implemented in 2002, also during the reign of Mohammed VI.
 This press code, however, was undermined by further changes to the penal code, which effectively reinstated prison sentences for the charges.

 Legal framework

-The constitution of Morocco establishes that Islam is the state religion of Morocco, and also grants freedom of thought, expression, assembly, and the right for everyone to "conduct their religious affairs".
+The constitution of Morocco establishes that Islam is the state religion of Morocco, and also grants freedom of thought, expression, assembly, and the right for everyone to "practice their religious affairs".
 The constitution also specifically recognizes the Jewish community in Morocco as an integral component of Moroccan society.
 The Protestant and Catholic Churches, whose existence as foreign-resident churches predates the country's independence in 1956, maintain a special status recognized by the government since independence.